Find out more

 David decided to marry Abigail.
 Even in the Bible, the way to a

 man's heart was via his stomach.

-Solomon was and his court in Jerusalem enjoyed a much more luxurious standard of living.
+Solomon and his court in Jerusalem enjoyed a much more luxurious standard of living.
 Solomon's provision for one day was thirty measures of fine flour and sixty measures of meal, ten fat oxen, and twenty pasture-fed cattle, a hundred sheep, besides harts, gazelles, roebucks and fatted fowl.
 And that was just the main course.

 Bread was Israel's staple food.
 It was made of flour, either of wheat or barley, ground in a hand mill or quern consisting of two stones.
 When ground, the flour might be coarse or fine.
 Flour was generally made into leavened bread, but at